stremeor/mentalray_maya_scripts/README.md

 # mrfmel

-## mentalray for Maya MEL scripts
+## Mental Ray for Maya MEL scripts

-Collection of useful MEL scripts for mentalray (or Mental Ray) for Maya
+Collection of useful MEL scripts for Mental Ray for Maya